3rd North Carolina Mounted Infantry: November 1864 - Bulls Gap

 Was a battle of the American Civil War, occurring from November 11 to November 13, 1864, in Hamblen County and Greene County, Tennessee.

 December 1864 - Red Banks

 On December 29, 1864, the Third Regiment of North Carolina mounted an infantry under Colonel George W. Kirk, engaged about 400 Confederate Infantry and Cavalry under Lt.
 Colonel James A. Keith at Red Banks of the Nolichucky.
 Seventy-three Confederates were killed and thirty-two officers and privates were captured.
 The Union forces sustained only three wounded men.
 Tennessee Historical Marker 1A115 was erected to commemorate the incident.

 March 1865 - Stoneman's Raid

 In support of Major General George H. Stoneman's order to disrupt railroads in Southwest Virginia and North Carolina, Kirk and his men were assigned to hold Deep and Watauga Gaps near Boone, North Carolina.
 This was necessary to keep the mountain roads open for Stoneman's men when their mission was complete.

+May 1865 - Destruction of Cherokee County Courthouse

+On May 4, 1865, right after the Civil War ended, the Cherokee County Courthouse in Murphy, North Carolina, was burned down by raiders under Kirk’s command.
+Kirk did not yet know of the Confederacy’s surrender.
+Some of the raiders reportedly had pending criminal cases stored inside the courthouse.